John Pérez: Post-Assembly career

+In 2024 as UC Regent, he characterized protests against the US-backed Israeli attacks on Gaza, in the wake of the Oct.
+7 Hamas-led attack on Israel, as being founded in antisemitic tropes when they're "holding all Jews accountable."
+He compared it to the lack of attacks and questioning of all students of Russian heritage just because protesters against the invasion of US-backed Ukraine took issue with the Putin administration.

 Personal life

 Pérez is openly gay and the first openly LGBT Speaker of the California State Assembly.
 After Minnesota's Allan Spear, he is the second LGBT person elected to lead a state legislative chamber.
 His election as speaker preceded the February 2010 election of Gordon D. Fox, an openly gay Democrat, to be speaker of the Rhode Island House of Representatives, though Fox took office immediately and Pérez did not take office until March 1.
 Pérez was the 2nd openly gay person appointed to the University of California Board of Regents.
 The first was Sheldon Andelson, board member of the Los Angeles Gay and Lesbian Community Services Center, who was appointed in 1980, also by then-Governor Jerry Brown.

 The Gay & Lesbian Victory Fund endorsed Pérez for election.
 He was a member of the California Legislative LGBT Caucus.

+As a supporter of Israel, he has visited the country many times, meeting with politicians and soldiers.